Things to do in Montpellier, France for art & architecture lovers

 Jardin des Plantes

-Montpellier’s Jardin des Plantes is the oldest botanical garden in France, founded in the late 16th century to support the city’s medical faculty.
-Originally created for the study of medicinal plants, it’s now a peaceful public space just a short walk from the old town.
-The garden covers several hectares, with winding paths, shaded benches, and a surprisingly varied collection of trees, herbs, and exotic plants.
+Montpellier's Jardin des Plantes is the oldest botanical garden in France, founded in the late 16th century for the medical faculty.
+It's now a public space with winding paths, shaded benches, and a varied collection of trees, herbs, and exotic plants.

-It’s free to visit and never felt crowded when I stopped by.
-The layout still hints at its scientific origins, but it also works perfectly as a place to slow down and escape the heat.
-I liked the slightly overgrown feel in places—it’s not overly manicured, which gives it a more lived-in charm.
-It’s easy to imagine students and botanists wandering here in the past, and it still retains that quiet sense of purpose.
+It's free and never felt crowded when I visited.
+The layout hints at its scientific origins, but it's also just a good place to escape the heat.
+I liked the slightly overgrown, lived-in feel - locals clearly use it, and it's not overly manicured.

 Shop local at Marché des Arceaux